- Education and Science»

 To be honest ...

-I already mentioned Little Mermaid is courageous, brave and inquisitive, what is not so often in western folklore.
+I already mentioned the courage, bravery, and inquisitiveness of the Little Mermaid, what is not so often in western folklore.
 But on the other side, just to be honest, cautionary tales, like The Little Red Cap or The Bluebeard share at least some similar characteristics with her.
 Especially curiosity is often portrayed as a rich source of all sorts of danger.

-Similarities between H. C. Andersen and Little Mermaid
+Similarities between H. C. Andersen's personal life and the Little Mermaid

-There is well developed theory about this fairy tale actually being a love letter of author to his friend who got married (it was written around the time of wedding).
+There is a well-developed theory about this fairy tale actually being a love letter of the author to his friend who got married (it was written around the time of wedding).
 In this article we'll try to focus only on similarities of the characters: the fictional mermaid and author himself:

 We can also add his problems with expression of his feeling to people he loved and we can clearly see how little mermaid resembles him.

 4. The mermaid is dreaming about immortality just like Andersen himself.
-Death, religion and the quest for immortal soul were important part of Andersen's life, what is obvious frm his diaries.
+Death, religion and the quest for immortal soul were important part of Andersen's life, what is obvious from his diaries.

-5. For the final touch we can extrapolate similarities to another important writer who was also very popular but always on the margins of society - Oscar Wilde used Andersen's tale about the mermaid as inspiration for his Fisherman and the Soul, where he made interesting twist.
-Instead of using a love story as a starting point in quest for soul we learn about love being the reason for lost soul.
+5. For the final touch, we can extrapolate similarities to another important writer who was also very popular but always on the margins of society - Oscar Wilde used Andersen's tale about the mermaid as inspiration for his Fisherman and the Soul, where he made an interesting twist.
+Instead of using a love story as a starting point in the quest for soul we learn about love being the reason for a lost soul.

 Do you believe the title character was actually author himself?

-It seems this lovely fairy tale is not only inspirational, it is endless source of controversies as well.
+It seems this lovely fairy tale is not only inspirational, it is an endless source of controversies as well.
 When Andersen died, Disney took over.
-In the case of Ariel (with sequels) we can find many controversies, but the main problem with the movie adaptation is probably how the main character is not satisfied with her friends, her relatives and her body.
-She wants to become the part of very different world (which is completely unknown to her) and she is willing to sacrifice her major talents for that.
+In the case of Ariel (with sequels), we can find many controversies, but the main problem with the movie adaptation is probably how the main character is not satisfied with her friends, her relatives, and her body.
+She wants to become the part of the very different world (which is completely unknown to her) and she is willing to sacrifice her major talents for that.

-She also without any hesitation leaves behind her old life, just like Andersen left when he moved from Odesse do Copenhagen.
+She also without any hesitation leaves behind her old life, just like Andersen left when he moved from Odessa to Copenhagen.